cachethq/docs/src/component-statuses.md

 ## Statuses

-Unlike Incidents, Cachet starts listing Component statuses from **1**.
+Unlike Incidents, Cachet indexes component statuses starting at `1`.
 When creating or updating a component, you'll need to specify a status for it.

 A status can be one of the following: